 Unwanted Christmas presents make the purr-fect donation!

-Now that the Christmas festivities have come to an end, the charity Cats Protection is appealing for people to donate good quality goods to its shops across the UK to help give cats a brighter future.
+Now that the Christmas festivities have come to an end, the charity Cats Protection is appealing for people to donate good quality goods to its Greenwich shop to help give local cats a brighter future.

 Sadly many cats are still given up or abandoned every day, placing a heavy burden on the charity.
-Cats Protection has around 6,200 cats in its care at any one time, all being looked after until loving new homes are found.
+The branch has around 20 cats in its care at present, all being looked after until loving new homes are found.

 , at 18 Old Dover Road, SE3, sells a variety of second-hand clothes and household goods as well as bric-a-brac and books.
 The shop is open Monday to Saturdays, 10:00am to 4:30pm, and closed on Wednesday's and Sunday's.

 Cats Protection’s Greenwich is part of the charity’s national network of 260 volunteer-run branches and 30 adoption centres that together help over 235,000 cats and kittens each year.